s0up4200/scripts-for-the-arrs-and-brrs/README.md

 For filtered movies that are not monitored, the script updates their monitored status in Radarr.
 At the end, a summary of the number of filtered movies and the unmonitored movies that have been monitored is printed.

-It does not delete anything, it does not trigger any searches.

 ## qBittorrent Ratio Analyzer

 This script calculates the average ratio of torrents in each category and tag in qBittorrent.
 The results can be displayed in the console and optionally saved to a CSV file.